Middleton Scriven

 Middleton Scriven is a village and civil parish 20 mi south east of Shrewsbury, in the Shropshire district, in the county of Shropshire, England.
-In 2011 the parish had a population of 143.
-In 2011 Nomis recorded a population of 146.
-The parish touches Stottesdon, Sidbury, Deuxhill and Chetton.
+In 2011, the parish had a population of 143.
+In 2011, Nomis recorded a population of 146.
+The parish borders Stottesdon, Sidbury, Deuxhill and Chetton.

 Features

 There are 3 listed buildings in Middleton Scriven.
 Middleton Scriven has a church called St John the Baptist's Church.

 History

 The name "Middleton" means 'Middle farm/settlement'.
 Middleton was recorded in the Domesday Book as Scriven Middeltone.
 Middleton Scriven was formerly just Middleton.

+Thomas Rowley (1796-1877), later headmaster of Bridgnorth Grammar School and a member of the Canterbury Association to establish the colony in New Zealand now the Canterbury Region, was born in Middleton Scriven.